techqueria/website/.github/CONTRIBUTING.md

 # layouts/partials/base/footer/who-we-are.html

 [who_we_are_nonprofit]
-other = "Techqueria is a 501(c)(3) nonprofit serving the largest community for Latinx professionals in the tech industry."
+other = "Techqueria is a 501(c)(3) nonprofit that serves the largest community of Latinx professionals in the tech industry."
 ```

 > `site/i18n/es.toml`